mattroumaya/surveymonkey/README.md

 Follow these [step-by-step
 instructions](https://happygitwithr.com/github-pat.html#step-by-step) to
 get a PAT and add it to your .Renviron file.
-If you did it right, after you restart RStudio the token should print when you run `Sys.getenv("GITHUB_PAT")`.
+This is set up correctly if, after you restart RStudio, the token prints when you run `Sys.getenv("GITHUB_PAT")`.

 Now your RStudio instance can access TNTP’s private GitHub repos\!
 And